survivorr9049/LineRenderer3D/README.md

 ```
 SetPoints(Vector3[] positions, float thickness) - set points to an array of Vector3 positions, can also take an array of float as thickness
 ```
-For furher reference you can use attached example scripts which showcase different ways of controlling this component
+For further reference you can use attached example scripts which showcase different ways of controlling this component
 ## Installation
 Drag this script into Unity Editor and make sure you have Burst Compiler installed, Burst is crucial for perfomance
 ## Features